JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 </tab>
 </tabs>

 The iOS application is produced from an Xcode project.
-It’s stored in a separate directory within the root project.
+It's stored in a separate directory within the root project.
-Xcode uses its own build system; thus, the iOS application project isn’t connected with other parts of the Multiplatform Mobile project via Gradle.
+Xcode uses its own build system; thus, the iOS application project isn't connected with other parts of the Multiplatform Mobile project via Gradle.
 Instead, it uses the shared module as an external artifact – framework.
 For details on integration between the shared module and the iOS application, see [iOS application](#ios-application).